Credit:

 Mattresses are a big investment.
 Fortunately, most companies offer a trial period so you can be sure the mattress you buy is the right fit for you.

-When buying a bed, it’s important to do your research before you buy one, especially considering how much time you spend in bed and the impact of quality sleep on your waking hours.
+When buying a bed, it’s essential to do your research before you buy one, especially considering how much time you spend in bed and the impact of quality sleep on your waking hours.
 Here are some things to consider when shopping for the best box mattress.

 Mattress Type

 Latex Mattress: These mattresses are made from natural or synthetic latex, and they tend to sleep cooler than foam.
-Latex mattresses are not as strong at motion isolation, and they are among the priciest on the market.
+Latex mattresses are not as substantial at motion isolation, and they are among the priciest on the market.
 A latex cooling mattress can be a good pick for people who sleep hot.
-Latex mattresses can have different levels of firmness, so you can choose the correct level of plushness.
+Latex mattresses can have different levels of firmness, so that you can choose the correct level of plushness.

 Cost

-Sleep Trial and Warranty
+Sleep trial and warranty

 Most bed in a box companies offer a sleep trial so you can test out a bed to see if it’s the right fit for you.
 Sleep trials vary from company to company.
 Make sure you read the fine print because “sleep trial” does not necessarily mean “risk-free,” as there often are conditions that apply.

-Mattress in a Box FAQs
+FAQs: Mattress in a Box

 Are mattresses in a box good beds?